dominikstraessle/python_stuff/oracle_database/README.md

 # Oracle Database Context Manager

-A Context Manager for Oracle Database access.
+A Context Manager for Oracle Database access with python.

 ## Getting Started